GA-NIFS: Witnessing the complex assembly of a star-forming system at $z=5.7$: Analysis

-The observed line ratios may be used to determine the dust-corrected SFR$_{H\alpha}$.
+The observed line ratios may be used to determine the dust-corrected $SFR_{\rm H\alpha}$.
 We first calculate the B-V colour excess from the Balmer decrement (e.g. \citealt{domi13,jone24}).
-Combined with an assumed intrinsic value of $F_{H\alpha}/F_{H\beta}=2.86$ \citep{oste89}, we correct the observed $F_{H\alpha}$ for dust obscuration and use the \citet{kenn98} scaling law to predict the dust-corrected SFR$_{H\alpha}$ (see Table \ref{ratvals}).
-This sum of these SFR$_{H\alpha}$ values over all three components ($146\pm3\,$M$_{\odot}$\,year$^{-1}$) contains contributions from both obscured and unobscured star formation activity, but it is lower than the obscured SFR of \citet{capa15}: SFR$_{\mathrm{IR}}\sim170\,$M$_{\odot}$\,year$^{-1}$.
-We note that these SFR tracers are also calibrated for different timescales, where SFR$_{H\alpha}$ is associated with more recent SF (e.g., \citealt{kenn98}).
-In addition, the \citet{capa15} SFR was derived using fits to a single FIR continuum point.
-Crucially, the \ha-based value presented here only represents emission from the three circular apertures in Figure \ref{white}, while \citet{capa15} integrate over the full field.
-Thus, it is likely that there is significant extended star formation activity, as seen by the extension of line emission outside of the circular apertures in Figure \ref{r2700mom_real}.
+Combined with an assumed intrinsic value of $F_{\rm H\alpha}/F_{\rm H\beta}=2.86$ \citep{oste89}\footnote{This ratio was derived assuming Case B recombination, which has recently been called into question for some galaxies (e.g., \citealt{mccl24,scar24}).
+Since our observed Balmer ratios may be explained with dust attenuation (see Table \ref{ratvals}), this assumption appears to be valid here.}, we correct the observed $F_{\rm H\alpha}$ for dust obscuration and use the \citet{kenn98} scaling law to predict the dust-corrected $SFR_{\rm H\alpha}$ (see Table \ref{ratvals}).
+The sum of dust-corrected $SFR_{\rm H\alpha}$ values over all three components ($150\pm18$\,M$_{\odot}$\,year$^{-1}$) contains contributions from both obscured and unobscured star formation activity, and is in agreement with the obscured SFR of \citet{capa15}: $SFR_{\mathrm{IR}}=169_{-27}^{+32}\,$M$_{\odot}$\,year$^{-1}$.

+We note that the \ha-based value presented here only represents emission from the three circular apertures in Figure \ref{white}, while \citet{capa15} integrate over the full field.
+Integrating over the full field results in a $SFR_{\rm H\alpha}$ value that is $<1\sigma$ discrepant (see Appendix \ref{ISA}), suggesting that the star formation in this system is concentrated in the three line-emitting regions.

 We may use the \siia/\siib ratio of each component to constrain the electron density (\citealt{prox14}).
-While the resulting uncertainties are large, we find that the broad contributions of \hza and \hzb feature higher densities ($\sim10^3$\,cm$^{-3}$) than the narrow emission of \hzc ($\sim10^{2.5}$\,cm$^{-3}$).
-Previous studies of local galaxies found that broad, ionised outflows featured higher $n_e$ than narrow host galaxies (e.g., \citealt{holt11,pern17,ming19}), suggesting that the higher $n_e$ in our broad component may originate from an outflow.
-The investigation of \citet{davi21} found a positive correlation between $n_e$ and $z$ for $z<2.6$ galaxies, which is likely caused by increased specific SFR (sSFR$\equiv SFR/M_{*}$) at high redshift (i.e., the evolving normalisation of the star-forming main sequence; e.g., \citealt{spea14, pope23}).
-The $n_e$ value of the narrow emission in \hzc is comparable to those of other $z\sim4-6$ galaxies (e.g., \citealt{isob23}), in agreement with this trend.
+While the resulting uncertainties are large (i.e., up to $\sim1\,$dex), the broad contributions of all three components feature similar densities ($\sim10^3$\,cm$^{-3}$).
+Since no significant narrow \siia emission is detected from any component, we may not constrain the electron density of the source of the narrow emission.
+The $n_e$ value of the broad emission in each component is comparable to those of other $z\sim4-6$ galaxies (e.g., \citealt{isob23}).